SmogDr/edar_coursebook/docs/11-model.md

       * *Why you care*: Correlation between residuals and independent variables is a strong indicator that your model is not correctly specified.
 You can do better!

 ## Example: OLS Linear Regression
-Let's conduct a simple linear regression with two variables that we know are correlated: a person's waist size and their weight.
+Let's conduct a simple linear regression with two variables that we suspect are related: a person's waist size and their weight.
 We will use data collected by the US Centers for Disease Control as part of the [National Health and Nutrition Examination Survey (NHANES)](https://www.cdc.gov/nchs/nhanes/about_nhanes.htm){target="_blank"}
 - a detailed annual survey of ~5,000 people living in the US.